HMD19750/lc-voting/README.md

 - when status of idea is changed, notification to all voters is a notification, not an email
 - implemented likes for comments
 - text search also searches the description of ideas
+- a counter for the total number of ideas found is added to the search filter